Understanding Marketing Analytics

 The importance of marketing analyics is obvious: if something costs more than it returns, it's not a good long-term business strategy.
 In a 2008 study, the Lenskold Group found that "companies making improvements in their measurement and ROI capabilities were more likely to report outgrowing competitors and a higher level of effectiveness and efficiency in their marketing."
 Simply put: Knowledge is power.

-In search marketing in particular, knowledge comes in the form of keywords .
+In search marketing in particular, one of the most powerful marketing performance metrics comes in the form of keywords .
 Keywords tell you exactly what is on the mind of your current and potential customers.
 In fact, the most valuable long-term benefit of engaging in paid and natural search marketing isn't incremental traffic to your website, it's the keyword data contained within each click which can be utliized to inform and optimize other business processes.

 - Product Design: Keywords can reveal exactly what features or solutions your customers are looking for.

 - Customer Surveys: By examining keyword frequency data you can infer the relative priorities of competing interests.

 - Industry Trends: By monitoring the relative change in keyword frequencies you can identify and predict trends in customer behavior.

 - Customer Support: Understand where customers are struggling the most and how support resources should be deployed.

 Marketing analytics: how and where to start

 The Web is clearly the only game in town.
 Statistics show that almost 75% of the entire North American population is online.
 The quickest and easiest way to reach out to this huge market is through paid search marketing, for example, advertising on Google AdWords or through other search engines.